-In order to be successful in this course, you will need to have access to a laptop and fast internet.
+To succeed in this course, you will need access to a laptop and fast internet.
 The School of Art and Art History has the following laptop requirement https://arts.ufl.edu/academics/art-and-art-history/programs/studio-art/technology-requirements/

-A student registered in a Studio art course typically pays equipment and materials fees, this semester, you will need to supply your own equipment and materials.
-If you are in Gainesville, there are microphones and tripods for checkout.
-You will need to supply your own camera.
-You need to be able to shoot high quality (at least HD video at 1280 X 800).
-For consumable materials, you should expect to spend around \$100.00 or more on storage media such as hard drives, SD cards, a microphone, tripod and other supplies necessary for you to complete your projects.
+A student registered in a studio art course typically pays equipment and materials fees.
+These funds are used to purchase microphones, tripods, sound recorders, and cameras for checkout.

+If you are buying your own camera, you need to be able to shoot high-quality (at least HD video at 1280 X 720) (720p).
+For consumable materials, you could expect to spend around \$100.00 or more on storage media such as hard drives, SD cards, a microphone, a tripod, and other supplies necessary for you to complete your projects.
+We will talk about this in class.